Betacam SP Transfer Service — New York

-Professional Betacam, Betacam SP, Betacam SX, Digital Betacam (DigiBeta), and MPEG IMX tape transfer and digitization for broadcasters, production companies, and institutional archives across the tri-state area and nationwide.
-All formats transferred in-house on broadcast-grade Sony VTR decks with full SDI signal path, delivered to Apple ProRes 422 HQ or MP4.
-Based in New York.
+Betacam and Betacam SP tape transfer for broadcasters, production companies, and institutional archives.
+Betacam SX is also supported where present in mixed-format libraries.
+All transfers performed in-house on broadcast-grade Sony VTR decks with full SDI signal path, delivered to Apple ProRes 422 HQ or MP4.
+New York and tri-state.
 27 years of experience.

 What are Betacam Tapes?